bowei1/Skywalker/Three-tier architecture.md

 ![image](https://github.com/user-attachments/assets/a6a2f58a-9cd6-49e5-a8c8-a840a1389361)

-Next, create an IAM role for EC2 and attach AmazonSSMManagedInstanceCore & AmazonS3FullAccess policies for access to S3 and session manager, respectively.
+Next, create an IAM role for EC2 and attach AmazonS3FullAccess policies for access to S3.

 ![image](https://github.com/user-attachments/assets/5ade16c6-93e9-4977-a0f5-d8a4b065d1f2)